Mouthless-Stoat/sigil101/src/ch2/1-the-basics.md

 @c Listing 2-1: Your first program

-> A box at the bottom may pop up and say `[text] Couldn't connect to the GDscript language server` but don't worry about it, it is not important for what we are doing.
+> A box at the bottom may pop up and say `[] Couldn't connect to the GDscript language server` but don't worry about it, it is not important for what we are doing.

 Now you can click the triangle run button on the top right or hit `Ctrl-Alt-N`, you may see a window quickly open but don't worry it just Godot popping up to run your code and close again.
 Now at bottom of your vscode window you should see something like this